There is a saying in the world of cryptocurrencies:

 This refers to the need to own the private keys to the cryptocurrency wallet that stores your cryptocurrencies.

-Ultimately, the one who is holding the private keys to the cryptocurrencies decides how it’s spent.
+Ultimately, the one who holds the private keys to the cryptocurrencies decides how it’s spent.

 For example, when you are buying cryptocurrencies on cryptocurrency exchanges, you are handing over the private keys for your cryptocurrencies and entrusting them to a third party.

-This is why we would recommend you to store the private keys to your large cryptocurrency holdings onto your own cold wallet as it grants you complete control over your cryptocurrencies and provides better security as well.
+This is why we would recommend you store the private keys to your cryptocurrency holdings in your own cold wallet, as it grants you complete control over your cryptocurrencies.
+Not to mention that cold wallets offer better security as well.

 As such, here are some of the best Cryptocurrency hardware wallets to consider.

-TL;DR: 4 Best Cryptocurrency Hardware Wallets to Consider
+TL;DR: Cold Wallet Crypto Guide — 4 Best Cold Wallets / Hardware Wallets to Consider

 |Crypto Hardware Wallet||Price (Including Shipping)||Number of Cryptos Supported|